DoTheEvo/ansible-arch/README.md

 #### playbook_zsh.yml

 * install zsh shell
-* change default shell for the user
+* change the default shell for the user
 * install zimfw using its own script
-* change theme to `steeef`
+* change the theme to `steeef`
-* copy .myownrc with some predefined hotkeys and editor
+* copy .myownrc with some predefined aliases, hotkeys and editor
 * source `.myownrc` in `.zshrc`

 #### playbook_docker.yml

 * install docker, docker-compose and ctop
 * enable and start docker service
-* add current user to the docker group to avoid need for sudo
+* add the current user to the docker group to avoid need for sudo

 ### Local deployment

-This is a local deployment.
+This is for a local deployment.
-Meaning playbooks are run on the machine that is being *changed*.
+Meaning the machine is *changing* itself, as oppose to more typical ansible use, where you run playbooks on one machine to *change* 143 virtual machines somewhere on the cloud.

-As oppose to more typical ansible use, where you run playbooks on your machine to *change* 219 virtual machines somewhere on cloud.
+To go from local to remote, edit inventory and remove local entry and add IP of machines you want to *change*.